Donnie Neuenberger: Camping World Truck Series

 Neuenberger made his NASCAR debut in the inaugural Craftsman Truck Series race at Daytona in 2000.
 He started the race in 26th position in the No. 84 eBay Ford.
-However, Neuenberger was able to avoid a large wreck and drove home in 9th position.
+Neuenberger was able to avoid a large wreck and finished in the ninth position.
 In addition to the season opener, Nueunberger drove in the 2000 season finale.
 After starting 34th, Neuenberger took the No. 51 Line-X Chevy to a 30th-place position.

 His runs in 2000 earned him a part-time ride in 2001.
 He returned to Daytona, driving the No. 51 Baltimore Ravens Chevy, finishing 15th.
 That would be his best finish in 2001.
-He ran 5 other races with sponsorship from IHOP.
-He was 28th at Darlington Speedway, 30th at Dover Downs, 19th at Texas, 26th at Richmond and 36th in the fall race at Texas.
+He ran five other races with sponsorship from IHOP.
+He was 28th at Darlington Speedway, 30th at Dover, 19th at Texas, 26th at Richmond and 36th in the fall race at Texas.
 His best qualifying effort came in the spring race at Texas, where he started 19th.

 Neuenberger and IHOP would also return for two races in 2002.
 He was 25th at Daytona and 29th at Texas, where he had his best qualifying effort of 29th for 2002.
 He did not finish either race due to crashes.

 Neuenberger drove two races in 2003 for Rodney Smith, owner of the No. 66 Dodge.
-At Charlotte and at Texas, Neuenberger finished in the 25th position.
+At Charlotte and Texas, Neuenberger finished in the 25th position.
 His better qualifying effort came at Texas, where he started 23rd.

-Neuenberger finished 14th position at Talladega sponsored by Royal Farms Gas Stations, his highest finishing Nationwide spot ever following a top 25 in Dover last fall with planbtech.net on board.
-In 2010, he finished 9th in the season opener at Daytona International Speedway in the No. 6 EZ-Slider Chevrolet for Rick Ware Racing.
-It was his first in 10 years at the same circuit along with the same finish.
-Neuenberger is scheduled to drive the No. 6 in select races throughout the season.
+Neuenberger finished in the fourteenth position at Talladega sponsored by Royal Farms Gas Stations, his highest finishing Nationwide spot ever following a top-25 in Dover last fall with planbtech.net on board.
+In 2010, he finished ninth in the season opener at Daytona International Speedway in the No. 6 EZ-Slider Chevrolet for Rick Ware Racing.
+It was his first race in ten years at the track, and he scored the same result as he had in 2000.
+Neuenberger drove in select races throughout the season and continued to do so with the team through 2012.
+He would return to the series in 2015, running two races for MAKE Motorsports.

 Other series

-Since 2001, Neuenberger has run four races in the NASCAR K&N Pro Series East, all at Dover International Speedway.
-His best finish was 20th in 2006.
+Neuenberger attempted the NASCAR Nextel Cup Series races at Dover in 2006 but failed to qualify for both.
+He made appearances in the now ARCA Menards Series between 1999 and 2014.
+He has run four races in the now ARCA Menards Series East, all at Dover.
+His best finish was twentieth in 2006.
+He also competed in the Goody's Dash Series.